Analogical proportions: Introduction

-The rest of the paper is devoted to formalizing and studying reasoning patterns as in the example above within the abstract algebraic setting of universal algebra.
-The aim of this paper is to introduce our model of analogical proportions---which to the best of our knowledge is original---in its full generality.
-The core idea is formulated in \prettyref{def:abcz} and despite its simplicity it has interesting consequences with mathematically appealing proofs, which we plan to explore further in the future.
-Since `plausible analogical proportion' is an informal concept, we cannot hope to formally prove the soundness and completeness of our framework---the best we can do is to prove that some desirable proportions are derivable within our framework (e.g. \prettyref{thm:atct}) and that some obviously implausible proportions cannot be derived (e.g. \prettyref{thm:Lepage03} and \prettyref{exa:aaa0}).
-We compare our framework with two prominent and recently introduced frameworks of analogical proportions from the literature, namely \citeS{Stroppa06} and \citeS{Miclet08}, within the concrete domains of sets and numbers, and in each case we either disagree with the notion from the literature justified by some plausible counter-example (\prettyref{exa:aaa0}) or we can show that our model yields strictly more reasonable solutions (\prettyref{thm:models_MBD_sets} and \prettyref{exa:ab0Z}), which provides evidence for its applicability.
+The rest of the paper is devoted to formalizing and studying reasoning patterns as in the examples above within the abstract algebraic setting of universal algebra.
+The aim of this paper is to introduce our model of analogical proportions---which to the best of our knowledge is novel---in its full generality.
+The core idea is formulated in \prettyref{def:models} and despite its conceptual simplicity (it consists of three parts, where the second and third parts are symmetrical variants of the first) it has interesting consequences with mathematically appealing proofs, which we plan to explore further in the future.
+Since `plausible analogical proportion' is an informal concept, we cannot hope to formally prove the soundness and completeness of our framework---the best we can do is to prove that some desirable proportions are derivable within our framework (e.g. Theorems \ref{thm:FPT}, \ref{thm:axioms}, \ref{thm:FIT}, \ref{thm:SIT}) and that some implausible proportions cannot be derived (e.g. \prettyref{thm:axioms} and Examples \ref{exa:eta_hom} and \ref{exa:aaa0}).
+We compare our framework with two recently introduced frameworks of analogical proportions from the literature \cite{Miclet08,Stroppa06}---introduced for applications to artificial intelligence and machine learning, specifically for natural language processing and handwritten character recognition---within the concrete domains of sets and numbers, and in each case we either disagree with the notion from the literature justified by some counter-example (\prettyref{exa:aaa0}) or we can show that our model yields strictly more justifiable solutions (\prettyref{exa:ab0Z}), which provides evidence for its applicability.
+Finally, in the 2-element boolean setting, we argue in \prettyref{sec:Related_Work} that our model coincides with Klein's \cite{Klein82} model and that it reasonably disagrees with Miclet and Prade's \cite{Miclet09} framework, which is remarkable as our framework is not geared towards the boolean domain.

-\citeA{Lepage03} proposes four axioms---namely symmetry, central permutation, strong determinism, and strong reflexivity---as a guideline for formal models of analogical proportions.
-Surprisingly, by making the underlying structures of an analogical proportion explicit within our framework, it turns out that none of his axioms holds in general, justified by some plausible counter-examples (\prettyref{thm:Lepage03}).
-This has far-reaching consequences, as his axioms are assumed by many authors \cite<e.g.>{Miclet08,Barbot19}.
-We adapt \citeS{Lepage03} list of axioms by adding determinism and reflexivity to the list. \citeS{Barbot19} functional-based view is related to our \prettyref{thm:atct} on the preservation of functional dependencies across different domains (\prettyref{sec:Functional_}).
-The critical difference is that \citeA{Barbot19} assume Lepage's central permutation axiom, which implies in their framework that functional transformations need to be bijective, a serious restriction.
-In our framework, on the other hand, functional transformations can be functions induced by {\em arbitrary} terms (\prettyref{thm:atct}).